 According to the American College of Lifestyle Medicine (ACLM), having a strong social connection is the single most important predictor of human happiness and a long life.
 As one of the ACLM’s six foundational pillars, it is believed that, “People need people who will care about them as individuals…count on them when they are faced with challenges and provide emotional support as needed.”
 Can you recall prior to the Covid-19 shutdown when you gathered with friends and families?
 Remember the laughter, stories, jokes and comradery resulting in “belly laughs till you cried alligator tears?”
-If you are like me, you truly miss those fun-filled get togethers.
+If you are like me, you truly miss those fun-filled get together.

 On the other hand, how often have you called a friend just to vent?
 When your frustrations were so intense that you just needed to scream?
 Your network of trusted friends helped you work through these trying situations.
 The listening ear of a good friend is sometimes all that is necessary.
 According to the Mayo Clinic, “A strong social support network can be critical to help you through the stress of tough times, whether you’ve had a bad day at work or a year filled with loss or chronic illness.”